amd/HPCTrainingExamples/OmniperfExamples/3-RegisterOccupancyLimit/README.md

 ╘═════════════╧══════════╧════════╧════════╧════════╧═══════════╛
 ```

-Unlike the case of MI210, the Wavefront Launch Stats differ between `problem` and `solution`.
+Just like the case of MI210, the Wavefront Launch Stats differ between `problem` and `solution`.
 As we did for MI210, let's run:

 ```
 cd ..